ToadResearch/MedSchool/environment/README.md

   -t counts
 ```

-Details about the CLI args are available below.
+Each task has a dedicated sandbox container for agents to work inside: when a new task is received, a container is spawned and, upon completion, terminated.
+The number of parallel sessions is specified as `sandbox.max_concurrent_sessions` inside `environment/configs/sandbox.yaml`.
+Right now this is set to `5`, but you can change this.

 In general, any OpenAI-compatible API endpoint should work.
 The `-t` flag let's you specify the name of the task to run from the `tasks` directory.
 Right now you can try out `counts` or `toy_tasks`.
 Feel free to add or modify any tasks you'd like.
+More details about the CLI args are available below.

 To shutdown the server and stop all services run the following command in the base project directory.
 The `--purge` flag will stop all services and completely delete all containers, data volumes, and associated images.